1. What is secondary breast cancer?

 Talking with a specialist nurse can often help.
 You can ask to be put in contact with one if you haven’t already.

-Breast Cancer Now is also here to help.
+We are also here to help you.
 Through our services you can:

 The aim of treatment for secondary breast cancer is to: